-Foot rests hangers/brackets and hardware may be replaced and relocated freely provided that only the original footrest mounting points are used.
+Foot rests may be replaced and relocated freely provided that only the original footrest mounting points are used.

 Foot controls; gear shift and rear brake must remain operated manually by foot.

 Foot rests may be rigidly mounted or a folding type which must incorporate a device to return them to the normal position.